 Thousands of Washington state seniors benefit from the Community Options Program Entry System.
 COPES, for short, is a Washington State Medicaid (Apple Health) waiver program designed to enable individuals who require nursing home level care, to receive that care in their home or alternative care environment, such as an assisted living residence.
 This home and community based services program provides not only care, but also other supports to enable a successful transition to independent living or assisted living.
-These supports include coverage for home modifications to increase the resident's safety and access, personal emergency response services to reduce supervision, and transportation assistance to get to medical appointments and for other errands.
+These supports include coverage for home modifications to increase the resident's safety and access, durable medical equipment to increase one’s independence, and transportation assistance to get to medical appointments and for other errands.

 Individuals approved for the COPES Waiver can receive any of the following services.
 Case-by-case approval may be required.

 *These services were only available until July 1, 2015 via COPES.
 They are now available through Washington's Community First Choice (CFC) Program.
 As mentioned previously, it is common for applicants to receive services via both COPES and CFC.